Speech synthesis: SAM

 Also released in 1982, Software Automatic Mouth was the first commercial all-software voice synthesis program.
 It was later used as the basis for Macintalk.
 The program was available for non-Macintosh Apple computers (including the Apple II, and the Lisa), various Atari models and the Commodore 64.
 The Apple version preferred additional hardware that contained DACs, although it could instead use the computer's one-bit audio output (with the addition of much distortion) if the card was not present.
 The Atari made use of the embedded POKEY audio chip.
 Speech playback on the Atari normally disabled interrupt requests and shut down the ANTIC chip during vocal output.
 The audible output is extremely distorted speech when the screen is on.
 The Commodore 64 made use of the 64's embedded SID audio chip.

 Atari

-Arguably, the first speech system integrated into an operating system was the 1400XL/1450XL personal computers designed by Atari, Inc. using the Votrax SC01 chip in 1983.
-The 1400XL/1450XL computers used a Finite State Machine to enable World English Spelling text-to-speech synthesis.
-Unfortunately, the 1400XL/1450XL personal computers never shipped in quantity.
+Arguably, the first speech system integrated into an operating system was the circa 1983 unreleased Atari 1400XL/1450XL computers.
+These used the Votrax SC01 chip and a finite-state machine to enable World English Spelling text-to-speech synthesis.

 The Atari ST computers were sold with "stspeech.tos" on floppy disk.